salma-elmaghawry/Study-Mate-App/README.md

 # 📚 StudyMate

-StudyMate is an all-in-one Flutter-powered workspace tailored to enhance the learning experience for students.
+StudyMate is an all-in-one workspace tailored to enhance the learning experience for students.
 Whether you're reviewing for an exam, trying to stay focused, or need a quick academic boost, StudyMate has your back.

 ---